Red-Eyed Leaf (Tree) Frog

 Biology and Natural History

 The striking Red-Eyed Leaf (or Red-Eyed Tree) Frog has become a widely photographed and recognized amphibian in Central America.
-This frog is popular among humans in Costa Rica, and is the most common kind of leaf frog in the country.

 In the forest this frog hides among branches during the day and dry times.
 It is more active during the rainy season, making trips to breeding ponds at night.
 Instead of hopping or walking like frogs that spend a lot of time on the ground, this frog climbs hand over hand through the trees.
 The adhesive disks on its toes and fingers help the frog cling to surfaces that are entirely vertical; this species also has a toe joint that keeps the toe disk flat on a surface no matter how the frog positions its feet.
 This frog can even parachute, by spreading out its gangly limbs and large feet and dropping from higher perches to lower branches.